clocktower-protocol/clocktower-docs/docs/whitepaper/v2_whitepaper.md

 [INSERT FIGURE 1 CONTRACT CREATION DIAGRAM]

-B) Initiation
+II) Initiation
 After the Provider creates the subscription, the good or service is now available to anyone who would like to set-up recurrent payments.
-Off-chain, the Provider advertises the service to potential Subscribers who can sign-up via link.
-Again, either through direct interaction with the contract via scripts or more likely, a web portal, a potential Subscriber will make two transactions.
-The first calls the _approve_ function which allows the contract to make future draws of the token from the specified EOA.
+Off-chain, the Provider advertises the service to potential Subscribers who can sign-up via link (A).
+Again, either through direct interaction with the contract via scripts or more likely, a web portal, a potential Subscriber will make two transactions (B).
+The first calls the _approve_ function to the appropriate ERC-20 contract, which allows the contract to make future draws of the token from the specified EOA.
 The next transaction will call _subscribe_, which takes the Subscription struct parameters.
 The contract then makes a number of validation checks, most importantly that there is proper allowance and that there is enough of the token to cover the subscription amount.
-If valid, the subscription is added to the contract index for the EOA and the first payment is made to fill the fee balance.
+If valid, the Subscriber is added to the contract index (C)for the EOA and the first payment is made to fill the fee balance.
 A proration calculation ensures that the Subscriber does not overpay based on the day of the cycle that he signs up:

 ```
 //prorates fee amount